8 Best Acoustic Guitars Under $1000

 Cedar tops are not very common on steel string guitars, so it’s interesting to see it on the S6.
 They are found on classical or flamenco guitars and are a warmer-sounding material.
 The same is true on the S6, as it has a very warm, fat bass response.

-Strumming on the S6 creates a loud volume response from the dreadnought body shape.
-I found it to really fill the room I was playing it in.
-The sound is warm and full, but with a shimmering top-end.
+Strumming creates a loud volume response from the dreadnought body shape.
+I found it to really fill the room almost as though it was being amplified.
+And while the sound is warm and full, it also has a shimmering top-end.
 It’s a very enjoyable tone that I believe is exclusive to the S6.

-This video will present to you the sounds of this wonderful guitar.
-You will be able to see just how full and rich the sound is.
-Have a listen!
+Watch this video to see just how full and rich the sound is.
+Have a listen to that detail!

 Cost and Value